Catena-Media/Dtective/_docs/contributing.md

 ### Structure

-There is plenty of material out there that explains thoroughly the concept of Behavior Driven Development.
+There is plenty of material out there that explains thoroughly the concept of Behaviour Driven Development.
-In a nutshell, the goal of BDD is a business readable and domain-specific language that allows you to describe easily how a system is supposed to be behaving without explaining how that behavior is implemented.
+In a nutshell, the goal of BDD is a business readable and domain-specific language that allows you to describe easily how a system is supposed to be behaving without explaining how that behaviour is implemented.
 For more information check [BDD, Cucumber & Gherkin](https://catena-media.github.io/Dtective/docs/bdd/) section of the documentation.

 The implementation which supports the BDD layer (so called Step Definitions) can be found in